 Public Records Request

 Please Note: Student transcripts are NOT considered public records.
-If you are requesting a copy of a high school transcript or other student record, click here.

 All public records subject to and not exempt from disclosure pursuant to Florida Statutes shall be available for inspection or copying during normal office hours at the District Office or other School Board offices in which records are maintained under procedures adopted by the Superintendent in accordance with applicable law.